Dfcuevas/practice-users-filter-sort/README.md

 - [x] Handle any potential errors that may occur.
 - [x] Implement a feature that allows the user to filter the data by country.
 - [x] Avoid sorting users again the data when the user is changing filter by country.
-- [] Sort by clicking on the column header.
-- [] Provide a README.md file with instructions on how to run the application.